-The cream canvas tents are filled with honeyed light and dressed with woven jute or tartan-weave mats, brass lanterns, leather bins, picnic hampers, decorative wooden bowls and little stone camels - all carefully selected and arranged by Anjali herself.
+The cream canvas tents are filled with honeyed light and dressed with woven jute or tartan-weave mats, brass lanterns, leather bins, picnic hampers (stocked with cool drinks and water), decorative wooden bowls and little stone camels - all carefully selected and arranged by Anjali herself.

-Superkingsize beds sit on stone platforms, with deliciously soft linen, tartan throws, plump pillows and sand-coloured cushions.
+Super-kingsize beds sit on stone platforms, with deliciously soft linen, throws hand-woven in Jaisalmer, plump pillows and sand-coloured cushions.
 Effective air-con is provided by tall, freestanding units and a screened-off sitting and writing area at the front opens onto your bolstered and mattressed veranda.
 Shower bathrooms are earthy ochre-stone with fluffy white towels, natural toiletries in antique bottles and clay pots for laundry.
-If we were being picky, our waffle-weave dressing gowns were over-starched and thus scratchy, though they're due to be replaced with softer ones
+If we were being picky, our waffle-weave dressing gowns were over-starched and thus a little scratchy.

 The indoor dining room shares the main pavilion tent with the entrance/reception, sitting room and bar.
 Light and roomy, its has chunky, honey-stone walls with inset candle alcoves for romantic lighting.
 Little teak tables sport graceful white crockery and tablecloths beside wicker-work chairs.